Give your seedlings a headstart and make your own seed starting mix.

 So, I make my own soil-less mix.
 The benefits far outweigh the time it takes to put it together which, as you can see, is only a matter of minutes.
 Not only can you make a peat-free product but you can craft it how you’d like, modifying the recipe as you would when cooking.
 Plus you can make the amount you need, not too much or too little, and it’s cost effective.

 - 4 parts perlite

-*Note: store bought and homegrown worm castings can be quite different, which can also effect the consistency of your mix.
+*Note: store-bought and homegrown worm castings can be quite different, which can also affect the consistency of your mix.

 Other articles you might enjoy: